Renters Insurance - don't rent a house without it!

 Once You Have Your Policy

-We believe it's so important to have renters insurance that we require our residents to have it.
+Again, we believe it's so important to have renters insurance that we require our residents to have it.
 If you choose not to purchase renters insurance you will be charged a monthly penalty of $14.95 which will not provide you with any insurance coverage.